RossPaterson/advent-of-code/2018/Notes.md

 ## [Day 17: Reservoir Research](https://adventofcode.com/2018/day/17)

 This is a very novel problem.
+The second part is an easy variation.

 The statement is noncommittal about the order in which water flows sideways, which guides one towards computing the full horizontal extent of the flow at once.
 I then went for a simplistic implementation, spreading water at each step until the set of wet tiles converged.
 This was fairly easy to get right, and worked on the test input.
 It seemed to be running forever on the actual input, but stopped after 5 minutes with the correct answer.
 It could be made much faster by focussing on the bits that are growing, but getting that right in a hurry is difficult.

-The second part is an easy variation.
+Later I went back and reworked it as an incremental calculation, which takes 13 seconds.
+It could be made faster by updating various intermediate sets instead of recomputing them at each step.

 ## [Day 18: Settlers of The North Pole](https://adventofcode.com/2018/day/18)